top of page

 By morning, we were just wrecks with sunburns,

-Lips start to sting, grasping for the ash.
+My lips started to sting, tasting the ash.

 You dared me to play a part,